DonaldMcC/social-app-web2py/README.md

 The previous w2p-social-auth is now deprecated and development will take place on this repostory at least until working.
 In due course it is hoped this repository can then be adopted by python-social-auth.

 Current status is that this appears to work withe version 0.0.1 of social-auth-core but errors on pipeline arguments with later releases.
+This REPOSITORY is OBSOLETE - I ended up updating previous one http://DonaldMcC/w2p-social-auth and it now works fine with v1.4.0 of social_auth_core and is the better place to start anything else

 # w2p-social-auth